Living Off-Campus

 Moving into an apartment/house can be a very exciting time, as you’ll have a new place to live and a new sense of freedom—as well as a new set of responsibilities.
 Off-Campus Housing is here to help prepare you for your off-campus move.

-• Keep a copy of the video tape and be sure to send a copy to the landlord or apartment complex.
+- Keep a copy of the recording and be sure to send a copy to the landlord or apartment complex.

 Schedule utility connections

 In addition, it is advisable that individuals do not put all utility bills in one person’s name.
-If someone does not pay his/her share of the bills one month, you do not want the burden always to fall on the same person.
-In addition, setting up a utility bill in your name helps build credit, so take this opportunity to build your credit and learn how to pay bills—on time.
-Also note that many companies may require deposits for new accounts or those with short credit history.
+If someone does not pay his/her share of the bills one month, you do not want the burden to fall on the same person.
+In addition, setting up a utility bill in your name helps build credit, so take this opportunity to build your credit and learn how to pay bills on time.
+Also note that many companies may require deposits for new accounts.
 Remember to ask ahead about deposits, billing cycles and startup costs!

 Utilities